publishpress/PublishPress-Blocks/src/readme.txt

 [vimeo https://vimeo.com/264060718]

-<a href="https://advancedgutenberg.com/" title="WordPress Advanced Gutenberg" rel="friend">Read the plugin presentation on our website</a>
+<a href="https://publishpress.com/advanced-gutenberg/" title="WordPress Advanced Gutenberg" rel="friend">Read the plugin presentation on our website</a>

 = Support =

 Before leaving a review >> Feel free to ask questions here in the support section, we reply to every question!
-We also have a forum on [advancedgutenberg.com](https://advancedgutenberg.com/) for feature requests.
+We also have [a support page](https://publishpress.com/publishpress-support/) for feature requests.

 == Installation ==